hgreenhut/AoD-Website/_posts/2023-2-20-chess-statistics.md

     return relevant[df["results"] == 1].shape[0]/relevant[df["results"] != 0].shape[0]
 ```

 Then, I passed each of the five most common opening variation through this function, and created a new dataframe with the openings in one column and their win percentage in the other.
+I used .unique() to run each opening through the function only once.

 ```python
 opening_col = []